crustymonkey/rust-cwrap/README.md

 # rust-cwrap
 A rust version of [cron-wrap](https://github.com/crustymonkey/cron-wrap)

+## IMPORTANT!
+Version 0.2.0 is **breaking upgrade**.
+You will have to remove all previous state files you have on disk as replacing the cwrap binary with a 0.1.x binary without removing state files will cause a crash (by design).
+The state on disk has changed between versions.

 ## About
 This is mostly the same implementation as [cron-wrap](https://github.com/crustymonkey/cron-wrap), but without the SMTP options.
 Those *may* be added later, but for now, this should be fully usable for most cases.